Who is Jacob Hollister? Seahawks’ unlikely hero makes name known with winning catch in OT

 “I thought I was going to die, people were just piling on me,” he said.

-But the pandemonium was halted momentarily when referee John Hussey announced that the play was under replay review and the field needed to be clear.
+But the pandemonium was halted momentarily when referee John Hussey announced that the play was under replay review and the field needed to be cleared.

 For a moment, Hollister wondered if he didn’t get the ball across the goal line before his knee touched the turf.

 “I didn’t know honestly,” he said.
-“When the paused it, I was just like, ‘Man, I hope I got in.’”
+“When they paused it, I was just like, ‘Man, I hope I got in.’”

 He did get in, by just a few inches, and the celebration resumed when Hussey announced that it was a touchdown.

-A native of Bend, Oregon, Hollister had his sister and a handful of childhood friends in the stands, the group making the trip north to see his fourth game as an active member of the Seahawks.
+A native of Bend, Ore., Hollister had his sister and a handful of childhood friends in the stands, the group making the trip north to see his fourth game as an active member of the Seahawks.

-“It’s such a blessing to be in his position and to be on this team,” he said.
+“It’s such a blessing to be in this position and to be on this team,” he said.
 “Being around these guys and in this organization is awesome and I’m back on the West Coast.
 It’s just awesome.
 I love it.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.